Typelixir/typelixir/lib/TYPE_SYSTEM.md

 func9([{1,"one"}, {2,"two"}, {3,"three"}])   # [{2,"two"}, {3,"three"}]
 func9([%{1 => 3}, %{2 => "4"}, %{3 => :cinco}])   # [%{2 => "4"}, %{3 => :cinco}]
 ```
 In the same way, this behavior can be obtained for maps and tuples.

-For maps and tuples of one element we can use the types `%{none => any}` and `{any}`.
+### Runtime errors

-Is responsability of the developer the definition of this kind of functions.
-Expressions with `any` type can be used anywhere as any type so, we could have:
+Expressions with `any` type can be used anywhere so we could have:

 ```elixir
 func3(func9([0,1]))   # 2
 func3(func9(['a', 'b']))   # runtime error
 ```

-Statically both functions are correctly typechecked, but dynamically the second one will fail with type error.
+Statically both functions are correctly type checked but dynamically the second one will fail.

 As we mentioned before, functions without type specification have the same behaviour.
-For example, the following expression correctly typechecks:
+For example, the following expression type checks correctly:

 ```elixir
 id(8) + 10               # 18
 ```

-However, the following expressions typecheck, but fail at runtime:
+But the following will fail at runtime:

 ```elixir
 "hello" <> Main.fact(9)  # runtime error
 id(8) and true           # runtime error
 ```

+## Closing thoughts

+We strongly believe that there's a lot of room for further research and improvement of the language in this area.

+The library is not extensive to all the language, we are missing some important operators such as `|>` or the mentioned `when`.

+It's a proof of concept, the scope of this work is just to cover the expectations of a degree project.